vjp1/O.MG-Firmware/README.md

-This is for all versions of the O.MG Cable, O.MG Adapter, and O.MG Plug
+oThis is for all versions of the O.MG Cable, O.MG Adapter, and O.MG Plug